TriKro/rsb-content/part2-the_index/tags--other-frameworks.md

 * 2-Sided Market - For a business with buyers and sellers.

 Using these tags to navigate the methods is not as simple as using the index and may result in a large selection of methods not entirely suited to the learning goal.
-But they can be helpful to further narrow down the methods, so we’ve included them.
+But we have included them so they can help us further narrow down the methods.

 ## **Using the Business Model Canvas**

 The Business Model Canvas is a very popular framework that identifies the nine basic building blocks of any business model and asks us to make assumptions as to what our business will be.
 Those blocks are:

 ![\[IMAGE\]
 ](https://upload.wikimedia.org/wikipedia/commons/thumb/1/10/Business_Model_Canvas.png/1200px-Business_Model_Canvas.png)

 Based on our completed canvas, we choose the area of greatest risk to our success.
 Sometimes this is the customer segment, but in the case of an existing market it may be the value proposition, channels, or even key partners.